soraly/attend/README.md

     npm run build

-For detailed explanation on how things work, consult the [docs for vue2.0](http://cn.vuejs.org/v2/guide/).
+For detailed explanations on how things work, consult the [docs for vue2.0](http://cn.vuejs.org/v2/guide/).